cojahoch98/black-scholes/README.md

 ## Finding: The Volatility Skew

-With the corrected expiry, pricing each strike using the market's own implied volatility trivially reproduces the market price — that's circular, since implied volatility is *defined* as whatever number makes the model match the market.
+With the corrected expiry, pricing each strike using the market's own implied volatility trivially reproduces the market price.
+This is circular, since implied volatility is *defined* as whatever number makes the model match the market.
 The more meaningful test is whether a **single** volatility, applied across every strike, can explain the